 Tempura is a Japanese method of frying where food is coated in a special batter and deep-fried until golden brown.
 For Chicken Tempura, skinless, boneless chicken breast is most often used.
 Also known as Toriten, these light and crispy fried chicken strips are popular street food in Southern Japan.

-Chicken Tempura is delicious!
-The chicken is full of flavor, thanks to a blend of ginger, garlic, soy sauce, salt and pepper.
-The chicken is dipped in batter and deep fried until the exterior is crispy, with juicy, tender chicken inside.
+The chicken is full of flavor, thanks to a blend of ginger, garlic, soy sauce, salt, and pepper.
 Chicken tempura has a lighter texture than regular fried chicken with a slight umami flavor.

-Chicken Tempura is known for its light, airy, crispy texture.
-This is all thanks to the batter used for coating the chicken prior to frying.
 Tempura batter helps to create the puffy, light-as-air texture that we all know and love.
-Compare this to French fried chicken where a dredge is used to create a heavier, more dense coating.
+Compare this to deep-fried chicken where a dredge creates a heavier, more dense coating.
+Here is what you’ll need:

 How to Make Chicken Tempura